A new vision for community mental health services

 What we’ve done so far

-SABPT’s Community Mental Health Transformation programme is delivering this transformation as part of the early implementation sites in Frimley and Heartlands ICSs.
-It started out as a pilot with three GPimhs teams in Surrey Heartlands in Spring 2019 and expended to Primary Care Networks (groups of local GP practices) across the two ICSs.
-Nearly 80 practices were providing the service by August 2021.
+SABP’s Community Mental Health Transformation programme is delivering this transformation as part of the early implementation sites in Frimley and Heartlands ICSs.
+It started as a pilot with three GPimhs teams in Surrey Heartlands in Spring 2019 and expanded to Primary Care Networks (groups of local GP practices) across the two ICSs.

 In Autumn 2023, GPimhs/MHICS, Lived Experience Practitioners, ARRS Primary Care Mental Health Practitioners, GP Advice and Guidance, SUN, MEP, PICT and AEDimhs fully rolled out across 31 PCNs, receiving more than 40,000 referrals and offering more than 100,500 appointments since launching in 2019, including seeing patients in GP practices.